 Healthy Fish (the only time 3 is greater than 6!!)

 Fish that are high in omega-3 fatty acids, like salmon, tuna, mackerel, herring, and trout, are great for heart health.
 Omega-3s diminish triglycerides and lower LDL cholesterol.
 Omega-3s are also essential to keep skin thick, soft, and moisturized.
-They also reduce inflammation, which can make skin more sensitive to sun damage and increase the risk for skin conditions like acne and eczema.
+They also reduce inflammation, which can make the skin more sensitive to sun damage and increase the risk for skin conditions like acne and eczema.

 Like fish, healthy nuts, including walnuts and almonds, are chock-full of essential fatty acids.
 In addition to omega-3s, walnuts also have omega-6 fatty acids.
 A diet with too much omega-6 fatty acid can increase inflammation, and these fatty acids are more common in many diets.
 However, healthy nuts contain inflammation reducing omega-3s, which will often even out any potentially negative effects of excess omega-6s if your diet is already high in these fatty acids.

 Magnesium and other compounds found in sunflower seeds can help to block an enzyme that constricts blood vessels and raises blood pressure.
 Sunflower seeds are also high in skin-healthy vitamin E and zinc.
 Vitamin E is easily the most important vitamin to protect skin from free radical damage and inflammation.
 Zinc is important to regulate the production of new skin cells.
 In short, adequate consumption of vitamin E and zinc can ensure your body produces healthy new skin cells regularly, maintaining even skin tone.